DanCanetti/agenda-parser/README.md

 ### To do

-- Automatically parse JSON file
 - Create option for multiple days
 - Clean up styling
 - Add favicon
 - Split files into demo and src
+- Only show file uploader if Webpack in development mode